troyth/sitetosite/README.md

-sitetosite
+Site To Site
 ==========

-Site to Site, a course at the Columbia University Graduate School of Architecture, Planning and Preservation
+Two courses - A4819 and A4822 - at the Columbia University Graduate School of Architecture, Planning and Preservation.